mifka01/nvim/README.md

 This config is based on [kickstart](https://github.com/nvim-lua/kickstart.nvim/) and [tjdevries-config](https://github.com/tjdevries/config.nvim).
 It's focused on PHP/Symfony development, but it has support for other languages as well.
-In section "Stuff you might want to disable" you can find instructions how to disable PHP/Symfony specific stuff.
+In section [Stuff you might want to disable](#stuff-you-might-want-to-disable) you can find instructions how to disable PHP/Symfony specific stuff.

 ## Requirements